1. What is "open data"

 6. Interacting with and reusing the data

-Once you “view the data” from the metadata page the platform offers several ways to interact with the data.
+Once you “view data” from the metadata page the platform offers several ways to interact with the data.

 You can for instance filter a dataset to keep just one country, one Thematic Objective, one fund; you can create charts or other types of visualizations to illustrate a report or to embed on a webpage.